John Baird, 1st Viscount Stonehaven

-Baird was born in London, and attended Eton and Christ Church, Oxford.
+Baird was born in London, and attended Eton College and Christ Church, Oxford.
 His father was Sir Alexander Baird, a Scottish-born civil servant who spent much of his life in Egypt.
 Baird was a member of the Diplomatic Service before winning election to the House of Commons in 1910, representing the Conservative Party.
 When war broke out a few years later, he joined the Intelligence Corps and won the Distinguished Service Order (DSO).
 Baird was added to the Lloyd George ministry in 1916, and held various junior portfolios until 1922 when he was appointed Minister of Transport and First Commissioner of Works.

 In 1925, Baird was appointed Governor-General of Australia on the advice of Stanley Bruce.
 He was raised to the peerage as Baron Stonehaven, having previously succeeded to his father's baronetcy in 1920.
 Lord Stonehaven was the first governor-general to live in Canberra, moving into Yarralumla in 1927 and presiding over the first sitting at the new Parliament House.
 After returning to Britain, Stonehaven served as Chairman of the Conservative Party from 1931 to 1936.
-He was raised to the viscountcy in 1938, and retired to his ancestral seat in Aberdeenshire.
+He was raised to the viscountcy in 1938, and retired to his ancestral seat in Kincardineshire.